 Don’t go and put them on to show your buddies.
 Never go to training in them.
 Also, don’t train with them.
 You get it right?
 This is going to save your suit a lot of durability.
 Only wear it when you really need to.

 14. Save your tech suits for your big meets.

 This goes hand in hand with point 13.
 Don’t wear them unnecessarily.
 Save them for your big meet.
 Show them off in that awesome race when you crush your PB and take gold.

 Don’t wear them at every single meet.
 Once you have a few suits, try to use your old ones for the smaller meets and your new ones for your big meets.
 This will save durability on your newer suits and who really cares about the old ones anyway?
 Just kidding…

 15. Do not put your tech suit in the dryer.

 It seems simple.
 Surprisingly there are some individuals who do this.
 This is going to seriously damage the fibers of your suit and stretch them out more than anything else.

 Dryers are great but don’t put your tech suit in them.
 Like discussed earlier lay them out on a flat surface, be patient and wait for them to dry.

-16.)
-Try to go to the bathroom before putting it on.
+16. Try to go to the bathroom before putting on your tech suit.

 It’s your big day, you have your new suit and you have been training months for this meet.